Charlie Ross (antiques expert): Music career

 In 2017 he with fellow BBC Antique Experts Charles Hanson, Philip Serrell and James Braxton recorded a rock version of "Sleigh Ride" in aid of BBC Children In Need.
 It was produced by father and son team Grahame and Jack Corbyn and released digitally on independent record label Saga Entertainment.
 The single peaked at number 1 on the Amazon Rock Charts.

 In 2018 he re-joined Philip Serrell, James Braxton and a group of celebrities under the new name The Celebs to record a second Christmas single called Rock With Rudolph, to raise money for Great Ormond Street Hospital.
 The song was released on 30 November 2018, on independent record label Saga Entertainment.
 It was written and produced by Grahame and Jack Corbyn.
 The music video debuted exclusively with The Sun on 29 November 2018 and had its first TV showing on Good Morning Britain on 30 November 2018.
 The song peaked at number two on the iTunes pop chart.

 In 2020 amid the COVID-19 crisis, Ross reunited with his fellow BBC antique experts James Braxton, Philip Serrell and the rest of The Celebs which now included Frank Bruno and X Factor winner Sam Bailey to raise money for both Alzheimer's Society and Action for Children.
 They recorded a new rendition of Merry Christmas Everyone by Shakin' Stevens and it was released digitally on 11 December 2020, on independent record label Saga Entertainment.
 The music video debuted exclusively on Good Morning Britain the day before release.
 The song peaked at number two on the iTunes pop chart.

 Personal life

-Ross is married to Sally and they have two children (Charlotte Macdonald and Olly Ross) and four grandchildren (Finn and Max Macdonald and Ana and Zac Ross).
-He has lived near Bicester outside Oxford since 1981.
+Ross is married and has two children and four grandchildren.
+He moved to a village near Brackley in Northamptonshire.